FindMyPast Overview: A Vast Collection of Genealogy Records

-The 1939 register details the precise location that 41 million people in England and Wales were living just before the Second World War.
-You can see original handwritten registers, interactive neighborhood maps, lists of household members, and potentially discover long lost relatives.
+The 1939 register details the precise location where 41 million people in England and Wales were living just before the Second World War.
+You can see original handwritten registers, interactive neighborhood maps, and lists of household members, and potentially discover long-lost relatives.

 You can also search through millions of records including US census data from 1790-1940, public BMD (birth, marriage, and death) records from the US and Canada, and over 7 million Irish Roman Catholic parish records.
 Although this is free of charge, a subscription gives you access to a lot more data and extra features.

-I should also mention the “1939 Register” that includes original handwritten documents, interactive neighborhood maps, and lists of household members from the eve of WWII.
+I should also mention the “1939 Register” which includes original handwritten documents, interactive neighborhood maps, and lists of household members from the eve of WWII.

 Findmypast provides phone and live chat support during working hours on weekdays, it also claims to answer all emails within 24 hours on business days.
 Indeed, my contact form submission received a response within 24 hours (if only to refer me to Living DNA):